 When considering this question, most courts have supported the decision of prison officials about where a prisoner should be housed.
 Most prisons still categorically house transgender women (particularly those who have not undergone genital surgery) in male facilities, and transgender men in female facilities.
 Nevertheless, a growing number of prison systems are developing more respectful housing policies, in part because they fear being held liable in court if they fail to protect transgender inmates from rape and other forms of abuse.

 In June 2012, the federal Department of Justice enacted regulations pursuant to the Prison Rape Elimination Act that require determination of appropriate housing for transgender inmates on a case-by-case basis, taking into account factors like personal preference and safety needs, not solely based on their genitals.
 These regulations also limit the use of "protective custody" (which has sometimes resulted in severe isolation and torture-like experiences for transgender inmates), ban the use of segregated and potentially stigmatizing LGBTI units, require training for staff on communication with and treatment of transgender inmates, require improved avenues for reporting abuse and ban genital searches of transgender inmates just to determine their gender.
-As of June 2013, these regulations will apply to all correctional facilities that receive federal funding, including most state prisons and local jails.
+As of June 2013, these regulations apply to all correctional facilities that receive federal funding, including most state prisons and local jails.